 In some cases it will be necessary to check the equivalence of non-German degree qualifications before admitting an applicant as a doctoral candidate at TU Berlin.
 Further information regarding formal procedures for admission as a doctoral student.

-Dear international doctoral candidates of TU Berlin who are in their final phase of their doctorate,
+Once or twice a year, the CJS awards degree completion scholarships for international doctoral candidates who are in the final phase of their doctorate.

 A visiting doctoral student is someone whose doctorate is not awarded by TU Berlin but who is visiting the University for a limited period of study, teaching, or research.

 In general there is no official application procedure or program for doctoral exchanges.
 Visiting doctoral students are not officially required to register.
 We would, however, recommend you do so.
 Contact a professor in your area of interest directly and talk to them about your exchange and how long you would like to stay.
 When applying, you should include all necessary documents: a letter stating your motivation and the purpose of your stay, a thorough summary of your work as well as a schedule and project plan for your stay.
 Should you require a visa, then a written invitation can be provided by your future supervisor.
 When submitted with proof of sufficient funds for the duration of your stay, this invitation usually serves as sufficient confirmation to apply to the German embassy for a visa.
 Please contact the German embassy in your own country to find out about the documents you are required to submit when applying for a visa.